 For some companies, the progression from “temp to perm” comes as a surprise.
 The intention in working with a staffing firm is frequently to get some extra help during a busy season or temporarily staff an opening when someone takes a maternity leave.

-"For these CFOs," Coker says, "bringing in accounting temps is part of a greater strategy to be able to staff up quickly and cost-effectively."
+"For these CFOs," Lauren says, "bringing in accounting temps is part of a greater strategy to be able to staff up quickly and cost-effectively."

 We asked her some questions about the “try-before-you-buy” concept with regard to accounting temps, and here are her answers: